The Pianist (2002 film): Plot

-On 16 August 1942, Szpilman and his family are about to be transported to Treblinka extermination camp as part of Operation Reinhard.
-However, a friend in the Jewish Ghetto Police recognizes Władysław at the Umschlagplatz and separates him from his family.
-He becomes a slave laborer and learns of a coming Jewish revolt.
-He helps the resistance by smuggling weapons into the ghetto, on one occasion narrowly avoiding a suspicious guard.
-Szpilman eventually manages to escape and goes into hiding with help from a Polish friend, Andrzej Bogucki, and his wife, Janina.
+Szpilman and his family, having failed to obtain legitimate German work certificates, are ordered to be transported to Treblinka extermination camp in August 1942 as part of Operation Reinhard.
+Jewish Ghetto Police separates Szpilman from his family at the railhead, allowing him to escape while his family is sent away to the death camp.
+Szpilman becomes a slave laborer and learns of an upcoming Warsaw Ghetto uprising.
+He smuggles weapons into the ghetto and goes into hiding with help from Andrzej Bogucki and his wife Janina Godlewska.